PowerNukkit/NBT-Manipulator/kdoc/br.com.gamemods.nbtmanipulator/-nbt-compound/get-nullable-compound.md

 Returns the [NbtCompound](index.md) mapped to that key.
 The tag will be linked and any modification will also change the mapped value.

-Will return null if no value is mapped or it is mapped to an other type tag.
+Will return null if no value is mapped, or it is mapped to another type tag.

-#### Throws
+## Throws

 | | |
 |---|---|